 Our family favorite taco soup!
 It can be made on the stove top or in the crock pot.
 This taco soup recipe is as easy as it gets and feeds a bunch of people!

-I’ve been making this taco soup recipe for over 10 years now.
+I've been making this taco soup recipe for over 10 years now.
 Not only do we enjoy this Mexican soup year round, but we always have it on Halloween while hosting friends.
-On this night, I fix the taco soup in the crock pot so it stays nice and warm while we’re out trick or treating!
+I'll fix it in the crock pot so it stays nice and warm while we're out trick or treating!

 It's past Halloween now, but you can warm up with this taco soup all winter long!
 Some people might call this "chili" and I actually plan on making it for our chili cook-off at church in a couple of weeks.
 But, the flavors are of taco seasoning and best served with Fritos and taco fixins like sliced or diced avocados, shredded cheese, and sour cream.

-If you use the crock pot to make this easy taco soup, first brown the meat before adding to the slow cooker bowl.
+If you use the crock pot to make this, first brown the meat before adding to the slow cooker bowl.
 Then, dump in the rest of the ingredients, give it a quick stir and let it cook on low for 6 to 8 hours.

-If you are not making this taco soup recipe for a crowd, then plan to freeze the leftovers.
-The taco soup freezes in a zipper bag very well and heats up beautifully on the stove when you’re ready to enjoy it later!
+You can freeze taco soup.
+If you are not making it for a crowd, then plan to freeze the leftovers.
+The soup freezes in a zipper bag very well and heats up beautifully on the stove when you're ready to enjoy it later!
 Make sure you let the soup cool to room temperature before transferring to a freezer bag.

 What to serve with taco soup?

-This taco soup is great on its own, but it definitely is stepped up a bit when you top it with our favorite taco fixins.
-Serve this taco soup with sliced or diced avocados, a dollop of sour cream, shredded cheese, and chopped green onions.
+This soup is great on its own, but it definitely is stepped up a bit when you top it with our favorite taco fixins.
+Serve it with sliced or diced avocados, a dollop of sour cream, shredded cheese, and chopped green onions.

 Corn bread or baked potatoes go well with taco soup, too, but turns it more into a chili type dish.
 I would opt for either the cornbread/potato or the taco fixins, not both.